CodeBrauer/gmod-loadingscreen/README.md

 - rules.php for showing rules after server join for the `motd` (ULX has to be installed)

+## pull requests

+please don't send me pull request.
+I planned to make the project better for people that have no "idea" of programming - so I will make it my freetime.
+At the moment there is no time - but soon!

 ## how to use

 * put 3 music files in `.ogg`-format in the music folder.
 They must be named `1.ogg`, `2.ogg` and `3.ogg`!